Christina1281995/spatial_database_festival_backend/README.md

 # A Spatial Database as the Backend for a Festival App

+### To run this program

+Simply create a database called 'festival' in postgres.
+Then download the three python files in '[src](https://github.com/Christina1281995/spatial_db_finalproject/tree/main/src)' (if required, install any python modules) and run main.py.

 ### Context

 The initial motivation for this project was the final project of a 'Spatial Databses' course at the University of Salzburg.
 The aim is to create a spatial database that can serve as the backend to a festival, specifically it should: